 2007 – 2010

 KHORI DASTOOR returns to OSJ during the 2014-15 season as a featured artist in the Irene Dalis Memorial Concert.
 Other recent performances for Ms. Dastoor include the role of Mabel (The Pirates of Penzance) at the Oregon Shakespeare Festival in the summer of 2011.
-In December of 2011, Ms. Dastoor travels to Switzerland where she performs the title role in Lucia for the Luzerner Theater.
+In December of 2011, Ms. Dastoor traveled to Switzerland where she performed the title role in Lucia for the Luzerner Theater.

 During the 2010-11 season, Ms. Dastoor returned as a guest artist during the 2010 – 2011 season to perform the role of Kitty Scherbatsky in OSJ’s West Coast premiere of Anna Karenina.

 While an OSJ resident artist, Ms. Dastoor performed the title role in Manon, Clorinda (La Cenerentola), Susanna (The Marriage of Figaro) Lisette (La rondine), Adina (The Elixir of Love), Despina (Così fan tutte) and Micaela (Carmen) Ms. Dastoor made her debut during the 2007 – 2008 season, performing the title role in Lucia di Lammermoor, Sophie (Werther), Gilda (Rigoletto), and Pamina (The Magic Flute.)

 Recent performances featured Ms. Dastoor as Blondchen (The Abduction from the Seraglio) in her debut with the Midsummer Mozart Festival.
 Ms. Dastoor was also a featured soloist in OSJ’s 25th Anniversary Gala Concert on September 20, 2008.